LexieData/LexieData.GitHub.io/capstone_project.md

 ### Track 1
 The first question asks: "Who ranked #1 in the charts by the end of each year?"
-I did this by filtering rows in SQL. <br>
+I did this by using 2 SQL queries. <br>
 This picture shows the earliest rank 1 songs.

 <img src="images/SQL 1 Rank1.png"/> <br>